timroes/SwipeToDismissUndoList/README.md

 Changes
 -------

+*2013-05-28* Introduced `setSwipeDirection` and improved detection of swipes.

 *2013-05-13* Use `AbsListView` instead of `ListView` to make this library also available for GridViews

 **Changes required:** You need to change the parameter in the `onDismiss` method to `AbsListView` (see below).